Marisa-Ovo/Marisa-Ovo.github.io/_pages/about.md

 <span style="color: #003366; font-weight: bold; font-size: 0.7em;">Research Interest</span>
 ======
-**How can we effectively represent symbolic music?** This question is challenging due to the dual structural nature of the data—it can be viewed as images (Piano Roll) while also exhibiting sequential characteristics (temporal notes).
+The primary goal of my research is to develop effective representations for symbolic music that balance structural preservation with encoding efficiency.
+I believe that effective representation is the foundation for tackling various downstream tasks in symbolic music, from understanding to generation.

-To address this challenge, I integrate methods from computer vision and natural language processing to design a novel Piano Roll serialization approach.
-Currently, this method has achieved promising results on piano datasets, initially demonstrating the potential of this cross-modal strategy.
-I aim to refine this method and validate it across diverse instruments and downstream tasks, working toward establishing a state-of-the-art representation framework for symbolic music.
+To address this challenge, I integrate methods from computer vision and natural language processing to design a novel symbolic music representation.
+Currently, my method has achieved promising results on piano datasets, demonstrating the potential of this cross-modal strategy.
+I aim to refine this approach and validate it across diverse instruments and applications, working toward a state-of-the-art representation framework for symbolic music.